-Traeth Bychan, as its name suggests (Traeth = Beach, Bychan = Small), is a beautifully bijou beach - and popular!
-This secluded, sheltered, sandy little bay is a haven for watersports enthusiasts, especially sailors, as well as walkers - and families looking for some old-fashioned seaside fun!
+Traeth Bychan, as its name suggests (Traeth = Beach, Bychan = Small), is a beautiful bijou beach.
+This secluded, sheltered, sandy little bay is a haven for watersports enthusiasts, especially sailors, as well as walkers and families looking for some old-fashioned seaside fun.

 Traeth Bychan has something for everyone: a gorgeous location, breathtaking views, watersports galore, fabulous fishing, rock-pooling, picnicking and wonderful walks in all directions!
-With plenty of room for everyone, and for every type of beach activity, it’s well worth a visit - and is definitely a place where memories are made!
+With plenty of room for everyone, and for every type of beach activity, it’s well worth a visit.

 A super family beach!

 A haven for watersports - especially sailing.

 Busy in the summer months - quiet in the winter.

 Facilities close by.

 Sheltered and relatively safe.